 Scene Graph Adaptations

-Originally Qt Quick always relied on OpenGL (OpenGL ES 2.0 or OpenGL 2.0) for parsing the scene graph and rendering the results to a render target.
-From Qt 5.8 onwards Qt Quick also supports rendering in software and with Direct3D 12.
+Originally, Qt Quick always relied on OpenGL (OpenGL ES 2.0 or OpenGL 2.0) to parse the scene graph and render the results to a render target

-When in doubt which backend is in use, enable basic scenegraph information logging via the
+To find out which backend is in use, you can enable basic scene graph information logging via the

 QSG_INFO environment variable or the

 qt.scenegraph.general logging category.
-This will result in printing some information during application startup onto the debug output.
+This results in some information being printed onto the debug output, during application startup.

-Note: Adaptations other than OpenGL will typically come with a set of limitations since they are unlikely to provide a feature set 100% compatible with OpenGL.
-However, they may provide their own specific advantages in certain areas.
-Refer to the sections below for more information on the various adaptations.
+Note: Typically, adaptations other than the default one come with a set of limitations as they are unlikely to provide a feature set that's 100% compatible with OpenGL.
+However, these adaptations may provide their own specific advantages in certain areas.
+For more information on the various adaptations, refer to the sections below.

-The OpenVG adaptation is an alternative renderer for Qt Quick 2 that will renderer the contents of the scene graph using OpenVG commands to provide hardware-acclerated 2D vector and raster graphics.
-The details for this adaptation are available here: OpenVG Adaptation
+The OpenVG adaptation is an alternative renderer for Qt Quick 2 that renders the contents of the scene graph using OpenVG commands to provide hardware-accelerated 2D vector and raster graphics.
+For more details, see OpenVG Adaptation.

 © 2020 The Qt Company Ltd. Documentation contributions included herein are the copyrights of their respective owners.
 The documentation provided herein is licensed under the terms of the GNU Free Documentation License version 1.3 as published by the Free Software Foundation.
 Qt and respective logos are trademarks of The Qt Company Ltd. in Finland and/or other countries worldwide.
 All other trademarks are property of their respective owners.